 I currently wear the following as standard:

-- Head: Catwa – Daniel (1st preference) and Catwa – Shaheen (3rd preference).
+- Head: Catwa – Daniel (1st preference), Lelutka – Andrea (2nd preference) and Catwa – Shaheen (3rd preference).
 I also own several other mesh heads, including Catwa – Stanley.

 - Body: Slink – Physique (1st preference) and Belleza – Jake (2nd preference).
 I also own Signature – Gianni.

 - Hands: Slink – Dynamic Bento hands (1st preference) and Vista – Prohand Bento hands (Slink male fit) (2nd preference).
 I can also wear rings etc rigged for Signature Gianni and Geralt.

-Therefore, when it comes to appliers I would prefer Slink/Belleza/Catwa/Omega compatible ones, and for mesh clothing fits I would prefer Slink or Belleza (although Signature fit clothing also works for Belleza, even though I don’t wear the Signature body).
+Therefore, when it comes to appliers I would prefer Slink/Belleza/Catwa/Omega/Lelutka compatible ones, and for mesh clothing fits I would prefer Slink or Belleza (although Signature fit clothing also works for Belleza, even though I rarely wear the Signature body).